Down a bumpy dirt road on Costa Rica’s lush Nicoya Peninsula, you’ll find the small, sleepy surf town of Nosara.

 Other popular accommodation options in Nosara include:

-- Bodhi Tree Yoga Resort: the ideal place to stay for yogis, this resort is known for its yoga retreats and classes
+- Bodhi Tree Yoga Resort: The ideal place to stay for yogis, this resort is known for its yoga retreats and classes.
+Click here to book your stay at Bodhi Tree.

-- Green Sanctuary Hotel: the best option for budget-conscious travelers looking for a relaxing jungle experience
+- Green Sanctuary Hotel: The best option for budget-conscious travelers looking for a relaxing jungle experience.
+Click here to book your stay at Green Sanctuary.

 Best Things to Do in Nosara, Costa Rica